andlzanon/lod-personalized-recommender/README.md

 ## Reproduction

-All the generated files and results are available in this repository for the [MovieLens 100k database](https://github.com/andlzanon/lod-personalized-recommender/tree/main/datasets/ml-latest-small/folds) and the [LastFM database](https://github.com/andlzanon/lod-personalized-recommender/tree/main/datasets/hetrec2011-lastfm-2k/folds).
+All the generated files and results are available in this repository for the [MovieLens Latest database](https://github.com/andlzanon/lod-personalized-recommender/tree/main/datasets/ml-latest-small/folds) and the [LastFM database](https://github.com/andlzanon/lod-personalized-recommender/tree/main/datasets/hetrec2011-lastfm-2k/folds).
 Bellow are the libraries and command line arguments to reproduce the results of those two folders.

 ### Libraries